The Hell and Heaven stones within Anna have begun to merge and leave her violently ill in the first day.

 "Would you really?" she asked.

-“Yeah,” he whispered.
+"Yeah," he whispered.
 Tsuzuki looked at the doorway.
-The go-to bag sat closed up and abandoned.
+The to-go bag sat closed up and abandoned.
 His hopeful glow dimmed.
-Kind of bad to bring her dinner at this moment.
+It felt kind of bad to bring her dinner now.
 Timing betrayed him tonight.
 Tsuzuki turned back to Anna.

 "I brought you some dinner," he whispered.
 "You can have it tomorrow when you feel better, okay?"

-“Look at me,” he whispered as he lifted her head.
-Such an angelic pain-filled face.
+"Look at me," he whispered as he lifted her head.
 Her eyes ached to cry.
 The color from her complexion drained to a grey-white.
-The bags under her eyes didn’t help either.
-The man couldn’t help but to smile at her.
+The bags under her eyes didn't help either.
+The man couldn't help but to smile at her.
 He kissed her on the forehead.

 "You are so beautiful," he whispered.
 Anna shook her head.

 "Don't say that, Asato-kun," she whimpered.
 He brushed back her hair from her face.

 "What do you want me to say?" he asked.